komar41/vigma/notebooks/README.md

 # How to use

-The API for **eMoGis** can be summarized for the following tasks:
+The API for **eMoGis** is designed to facilitate a variety of tasks related to motion/gait data.
+The main functionalities are grouped into the following categories:

-- Format conversion.
+- **Format Conversion**: Convert motion capture files from various formats (TRC, MAT, C3D) to CSV files for easier handling and analysis.
-- Feature extraction.
+- **Feature Extraction**: Extract meaningful features from the motion capture data, such as joint angles, step parameters, and more.
-- Data proessing.
+- **Data Processing**: Impute missing data, normalize data to specific gait cycles, and filter data to remove noise.
-- Other utilities: plotting, loading data to user interface, etc.
+- **Utility Functions**: Plot data for visualization, load data into user interfaces, and organize data for analysis.

 We have provided some mock data to let the users test the utilities of the library.
 The mock data should be inside **"eMoGis/notebooks/data"** folder.
 You should follow the same hierarchy and naming conventions for data storage displayed in the image below.